Interview with Peter Kreeft – On C.S. Lewis, Philosophy, and Great Books

 - Orthodoxy by G.K.
 Chesterton

 - Lord of the Rings by J.R.R.
 Tolkien

-Brandon: Suppose Pope Benedict invites you to Rome where he ushers you to the balcony at St. Peter’s.
+Brandon: Suppose the Pope invites you to Rome where he ushers you to the balcony at St. Peter’s.
 He gives you one minute to address the watching world.
 What do you say?